PRC softball edges out Picayune in district game - Picayune Item

 The Pearl River Central Lady Blue Devils and Picayune Lady Maroon Tide battled Tuesday evening in a tight game that PRC narrowly won 4-2.

-Jazmin Robertson got the start for PRC on the mound and struck out five over seven innings, while Picayune’s Kylie Burnette also pitched a complete game and struck out four.
+Jazmin Robertson got the start for PRC on the mound and struck out six over seven innings, while Picayune’s Kylie Burnette also pitched a complete game and struck out four.

-The teams were tied 1-1 heading into the bottom of the sixth inning before a huge hit by PRC’s Izzy Martin scored two runners to start a three run rally.
+The teams were tied 1-1 heading into the top of the sixth inning before a huge hit by PRC’s Izzy Martin scored two runners to start a three run rally.

 Picayune clawed a run back in the bottom of the seventh, but it wasn’t enough to defeat the Lady Blue Devils.